 Recycle, Rewind and Animate Project

 Two of the films were adaptations of the books titled One Plastic Bag: Isatou Ceesay and the Recycling Women of the Gambia and Wangari Maathai - The Woman Who Planted Millions of Trees, which describe true stories of empowered women who implement long lasting solutions to environmental issues.
 This has strong links with science through learning about the environment and provides positive role models.
 Another two of the films related to the subject of history, as the children learnt about Vincent Van Gogh (who briefly lived in Brixton) and Charlie Chaplin (who grew up in Kennington) and was based on stories written with the children − imagining a day in the life of each artist in these areas.
 The other two films were inspired by the children’s adapted versions of the books Mindful Monkey, Happy Panda and Hey, Little Ant; that focus on teaching mindfulness and empathy.
 This has strong links with PSHE through learning about self-awareness and emotional wellbeing.
-The workshops delivered; had strong links with literature, art and design, history, music, and computing.
+The workshops delivered had strong links with literature, art and design, history, music, and computing.
+Consent was obtained from the parents/carers, to photograph their children for use on this webpage.
 The six animation films created during this community arts project are available as free educational tools.